jfq3/PhylogenomicsWorkflow/README.md

 This is the same data base as `phyla_lite` except that I shortened the names to just genus and species by removing the genome identifier.

 **`HugRef`**
 The reference data from the original repository.
 It was made from 100 *Pseudomonadota* genomes belonging to the *Alpahproteobacteria* and *Gammaproteobacteria*.
+It is under the `Example` directory.

 ## Read the `directions.md` file for how to create a tree following my changes. ##